takotab/fastseq/README.md

 </div>
 <div class="output_area" markdown="1">

+    /home/tako/dev/env3.7/lib/python3.7/site-packages/pandas/compat/__init__.py:85: UserWarning: Could not import the lzma module.
+Your installed Python is incomplete.
+Attempting to use lzma compression will result in a RuntimeError. warnings.warn(msg)
-    /home/tako/dev/env37/lib/python3.7/site-packages/pandas/compat/__init__.py:85: UserWarning: Could not import the lzma module.
+    /home/tako/dev/env3.7/lib/python3.7/site-packages/pandas/compat/__init__.py:85: UserWarning: Could not import the lzma module.
 Your installed Python is incomplete.
 Attempting to use lzma compression will result in a RuntimeError. warnings.warn(msg)